Patient Care Technician

 What are the skills and qualities needed for a PCT?

-A PCT is responsible for providing basic care and support to patients in a variety of healthcare settings.
-In order to excel in this role, you will need certain skills and qualities, which include:
+A PCT is responsible for providing primary care and support to patients in various healthcare settings.
+To excel in this role, you will need specific skills and qualities, which include:

-• Compassion and empathy: As a PCT, you will work closely with patients who may be experiencing pain, discomfort, or anxiety.
-It's important to be able to connect with patients on a personal level, listen to their concerns, and provide emotional support.
+• Compassion and empathy: As a PCT, you will work closely with patients experiencing pain, discomfort, or anxiety.
+It's essential to be able to connect with patients on a personal level, listen to their concerns, and provide emotional support.

 • Attention to detail: Patient care requires precision and accuracy.
 PCTs must be able to carefully follow instructions, accurately record patient information, and perform tasks such as taking vital signs and administering medication with great care.